microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Java).md

 [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/) is a set of intelligence APIs that you can call from your apps.
 Among the more than 25 APIs it offers are the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) for distilling actionable information from images, the [Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for recognizing emotion in images and video, and the [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) for extracting sentiments and other information from text (for example, Twitter feeds).
 These APIs make it possible to build smart apps that would have been impossible just a few short years ago.
 And they're available for you to begin using today.

 In this exercise, you will acquire a subscription key allowing you to call the Computer Vision API from your code.
-You'll use this key in a later exercise to generate thumbnails from the images uploaded to the Web site, and to generate captions and search keywords for the images.
+You'll use this key in a later exercise to generate captions and search keywords for images uploaded to the Web site.

 1. In the Azure Portal, click **+ New**, followed by **AI + Cognitive Services** and **Computer Vision API**.